 - Recovery: At the finish our team of volunteers will be working hard to get every boat recovered as fast as possible.
 With over 200 boats to recover, we would ask for your patience while our volunteers do their work.
 Boats will be recovered by the Doyle’s Shipping crane.
 Kayaks will be recovered from the Port of Cork Marina and must be collected from North Custom House Quay (strictly pick up only).

 Please download full Launch & Recovery details here.

 Trailer Parking @ Finish

-Update 27/05: Please note that Navigation House car park is being redeveloped this year and there will be an alternative parking area close to the finish line.
+Update 27/05: Please note that Navigation House car park is being redeveloped this year and there will be an alternative parking area at the end of Kennedy Quay, 550m from the Boat Recovery Area.
 Larger boats and trailers will have priority, then kayaks and cars.
-Full details on exact location and opening hours will be posted here over the next few days.
-Provisional opening hours:

 - Saturday 09:00-19:00